westonMS/ecen520_student/tx_download/UART_Transmitter_synth.md

 A top-level testbench, [top_tb.sv](./top_tb.sv), has been created for you to test your top-level design.
 This testbench also uses the [rx_model.sv](../tx_sim/rx_model.sv) simulation model from the previous assignment.
 Make sure your top-level design successfully passes this testbench.
-Add a makefile rule named `sim_top` that will perform this simulation from the command line using the default parameters.
+Add a makefile rule named `sim_tx_top` that will perform this simulation from the command line using the default parameters.
-In addition, make a second makefile rule named `sim_top_115200_even` that performs this simulation with the parameters changed as follows: baud rate = 115200 and even parity.
+In addition, make a second makefile rule named `sim_tx_top_115200_even` that performs this simulation with the parameters changed as follows: baud rate = 115200 and even parity.
 Do not proceed to the next step until you have successfully simulated your top-level design for both baud rates and parities.

 ## Design Implementation